rubymonsters/webapps-for-beginners/source/11-storing_data/02-storing_name.md

 You can check this using command line tools like this:

 ```
+# check if the file is there
 $ ls names.txt
 names.txt

+# look at the content of the file
 $ cat names.txt
 Monstas
 ```